turboMaCk/glue/README.md

 ```

-As an example we can use our previous example.
+As an example we can use (polymorphic) `Counter.elm` again.
 Let's say we want to send some action to parent when counter's model is even.
 For this we need to define helper function in `Counter.elm`.

 ```elm